In Loving Memory

 oldmandude.jpg

 In Loving Memory Of SAMPSON~ It is with a sad heart that Sampson is being posted on this page today.
-Our beautiful, sweet Old Man Dude, as he was first called, crossed the Rainbow Bridge on March 4, 2009.
+Our beautiful, sweet Old Man Dude, as he was first called, crossed over to the Rainbow Bridge on March 4, 2009.
 He had been battling kidney problems from the time he joined our family as a stray found roaming the streets.
 Sammy never really cared much about eating and always drank large amounts of water all the time.
 Sammy was the perfect gentleman, perfect companion and a great friend.
 He joined our family and fit right in from the start.
 He put up with foster puppies from two litters who tried their best to get him to play and hardly ever so much as raised his lip to them, but when he did they listened.
 Kids and babies in and out and he loved them all.
 He loved walks and rides in the truck, didn't mind going to the vet or having baths.
 He was an older man who didn't hear or see as well as he once did, but that never got in his way.
 Sammy never demanded much attention and would hate when I picked him up to sit on my lap, but he put up with it because that's what I wanted.
 Although we tried including him in the bed he would only stay for a few minutes to make me happy then get down to go on his favorite pillow or blankets.
 He would walk around as proud as can be carrying his chew hoof in his mouth!
 He did look forward to his nightly treat even on the days he wanted nothing to eat.

 Sammy was a big part of my family and is missed so very much.
 I am thankful for that day Sammy entered my life and my family and our lives greatly changed the day he left us.
 I know one day we will all be together again, just as I know he watches over us every day.